-(d) Determination of Collection Threshold for Revenue Recognition
+(e) Determination of Collection Threshold for Revenue Recognition

-The Company uses judgment in evaluating the probability of collection of transaction price on real estate sales as a criterion for revenue recognition.
-The Company uses historical payment pattern of customers and number of sales cancellation in establishing a percentage of collection threshold over which the Company determines that collection of the transaction price is reasonably assured.
-Reaching this level of collection is an indication of buyer's continuing commitment and the probability that economic benefits will flow to the Company.
-The Company considers that the initial and continuing investments by the buyer when reaching the set collection threshold would demonstrate the buyer's commitment to pay the total contract price.
+The Group uses judgment in evaluating the probability of collection of transaction price on real estate sales as a criterion for revenue recognition.
+The Group uses historical payment pattern of customers and number of sales cancellation in establishing a percentage of collection threshold over which the Group determines that collection of the transaction price is reasonably assured.
+Reaching this level of collection is an indication of buyer's continuing commitment and the probability that economic benefits will flow to the Group.
+The Group considers that the initial and continuing investments by the buyer when reaching the set collection threshold would demonstrate the buyer's commitment to pay the total contract price.

-(e) Determination of ECL on Trade and Other Receivables, Contract Assets and Advances to Related Parties
+(f) Determination of ECL on Trade and Other Receivables, Contract Assets and Advances to Related Parties